-To seek an extreme risk protection order, a prosecutor or family or household member may file an application directly with the court or contact a member of law enforcement and discuss your concerns with them.
-Law enforcement can then investigate your concerns and work with prosecutors to request the extreme risk protection order from the court.
+To seek an extreme risk protection order, a family or household member can file an application directly with the court or contact a member of law enforcement to discuss any concerns with them.
+Law enforcement can then investigate any concerns and then request an extreme risk protection order from the court.